eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 4.2 Overview of [WebAuthN]
 [WebAuthN] defines an API for creation and use of passkeys.
 Conceptually, in addition to the user, there are four different logical components in this specification:

-- **Relying Party Server:** The Relying Party that wishes to offer a service based upon these passkeys.
+- **Relying Party Server:** The Relying Party that wishes to offer a service based on authentication using passkeys.
 - **Relying Party Client:** The program provided by the Relying Party that runs in the client of the user and communicates with the Relying Party Server.
 - **Client:** The client that the user interacts with the Relying Party's server with.
 - **Authenticator:** The device controlled by the user to create, store and use the passkeys.